wolfbiter/kane-quneo-mixxx/README.md

 be done until next update.
 Wine unfortunately also does not work.

 ######Click "Update All Presets"
-Note for Mac users: For some reason, Update All Presets can result in a crash.
+Note for ALL users: For some reason, Update All Presets can result in a crash at ~68%.
 If this happens, then go individually to each of the presets 5, 13, 14, 15, 16 and click "Update Preset".
 The corresponding pads on the QuNeo should flash in response to each update.
 ######Switch QuNeo's mode to DJ Mode
 + Press the mode button,
 + Then select the upper left pad.